-In summary, twelve (12) Gaps were identified in the Fit/Gap analysis which resulted in 29 Gap Recommendations.
-Those are presented in the Summary of Tasks - Gap Recommendations in Priority Order (Appendix D).
-In addition, thirty-three (33) additional department specific recommendations were identified and are present in the Summary of Tasks - Recommendations by Department (Appendix D).
+In summary, twelve (12) Gaps were identified in the Fit/Gap analysis which resulted in 30 Gap Recommendations.
+Those are presented in Summary of Tasks - Gap Recommendations in Priority Order (Appendix D).
+In addition, twenty-eight (28) additional department specific recommendations were identified and are presented in the Summary of Tasks - Recommendations by Department (Appendix D).